PangoraWeb/remindme-bot/README.md

 `Example: @RemindMe@programming.dev 5 years`

+# NOTICE: The bot is temporarily offline so that I can update it to properly follow the lemmy.world bot guidelines

 ## Setup
 1. Clone the repository
 2. Create an account in the instance you want the bot to have as its home (just make a regular user)